-Our products continue to gain interest in all our major vertical markets (energy efficiency, renewable energy, natural resources, critical power supply, microgrid and transportation).
+Our products continue to gain interest in all our major vertical markets (energy efficiency, renewable energy, natural resources, critical power supply, and microgrids).
 In the energy efficiency market, we continue to expand our market presence in hotels, office buildings, hospitals, retail, and industrial applications globally.
 The renewable energy market is fueled by landfill gas, biodiesel, and biogas from sources such as food processing, agricultural waste and livestock manure.
 Our product sales in the oil and gas and other natural resources market is driven by our microturbines' reliability, emissions profile and ease of installation.
-Given the volatility of the oil and gas market, our business strategy is to target projects within the energy efficiency and renewable energy markets.
+Given the volatility of the oil and gas market, our business strategy is to ensure diversification by also targeting projects within the energy efficiency and renewable energy markets

 We continue to focus on improving our products based on customer input, building brand awareness and new channels to market by developing a diversified network of strategic distribution partners.
 Our focus is on products and solutions that provide near term opportunities to drive repeatable business rather than discrete projects for niche markets.
 In addition, management closely monitors operating expenses and strives to improve manufacturing efficiencies while simultaneously lowering direct material costs and increasing average selling prices.
-The key drivers of our success are expected to be revenue growth, higher average selling prices, lower direct material costs, positive new order flow and reduced cash usage.
+The key drivers to our success are revenue growth, higher average selling prices, lower direct material costs, positive new order flow, reduced cash usage and expansion of the EaaS business.